gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 [Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) for communications that require immediate confirmation of the result.
 Direct methods are often used for interactive control of devices, such as turning on a fan.

 [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) for long-running commands intended to put the device into a certain desired state.
-For example, set the telemetry send interval to 30 minutes.
+For example, set the sample rate for a sensor to every 30 minutes.

 [Cloud-to-device](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-c2d) messages for one-way notifications to the device app.